tensorbase/tensorbase.github.io/_posts/2021-06-08-sql_on_riscv_in_rust.md

 The uniqueness of T-Head C906 is that it is the first cheap enough and available real chip which has RVV support, although the implemented spec is 0.7.1 but not ratified 1.0.
 RVV and already available ARM's SVE is considered as a more friendly solution for compiler's auto-vectorization.
 For TensorBase and OLAP community, one big interesting work is how does the vector extension perform for accelerating data analytics.

 Obviously, rustc's riscv64gc-unknown-linux-gnu target does not support this vector extension.
-And the interesting thing is that several relative matured RISC-V simulation environments and VMs, e.g. QEMU, do not support the vector extension spec.
+And more interesting thing is that several relative matured RISC-V simulation environments and VMs, e.g. QEMU, do not support the vector extension spec as well.
 This makes the prototyping works is a little challenging.
-You should build your own QEMU from the RISC-V maintained repo.
-We will show more  in the future blog posts.
+One way is to build your own QEMU from the RISC-V maintained repo.
+We will show more how-tos in the future blog posts.

 ### BeagleV

 We are the friend of one RISC-V company StarFive, which is partnered with [beagleboard](https://beagleboard.org).
 Therefore, it is expected that [Beaglev](https://beagleboard.org/beaglev) as the next more performant and also affordable RISC-V computer will coming soon for our testing.
 It is also hoped to show some interesting results from SQL benchmark suites for the next coming evaluation.

 ## Join the Community

-TensorBase believes that an infrastructure that can adapt to the times, like the Rust language itself, must be open source and innovative.
-Therefore, we are excited to make TensorBase happen on the top of "open source" hardware!
+TensorBase believes that an infrastructure that can adapt to the era, like the Rust language itself, must be open source and innovative.
+Therefore, we are excited to make open source data warehouse happen on the top of "open source" hardware!

 Welcome to the [TensorBase community](https://github.com/tensorbase/tensorbase) to share your views and code, and to witness the thinking and iteration of the future data warehouse.
 We are a group of low level data and performance experts.
 In the [TensorBase community](https://github.com/tensorbase/tensorbase), we work with [Apache Arrow](https://github.com/apache/arrow-rs) and [Arrow DataFusion](https://github.com/apache/arrow-datafusion) with our own unique OLAP(Online Analytical Processing) innovations to build the next five years of the Rust big data ecosystem!